Series 640.2.2AR - Home School Shared Time Students in Middle School and High School Curricular Courses

 3.1 Students accepted for shared time enrollment will be counted as enrolled in the district for the purpose of calculating state aid, and must complete all application and enrollment information accordingly.

 3.2 All inquiries for shared time enrollment shall be directed to the director of community education.
-Inquires received in schools and other district offices will be referred to the director of community education.
+Inquiries received in schools and other district offices will be referred to the director of community education.

-3.3.1 Inquiring resident home school students should review this regulation and complete District Procedure 640.2.2P, Application for Shared Time Enrollment of Home School Students in Middle School or High School Curricular Courses.
+3.3 Inquiring home school students should review this regulation and complete District Procedure 640.2.2P, Application for Shared Time Enrollment of Home School Students in Middle School or High School Curricular Courses.

-3.3.2 Each completed application must be returned to the director of community education by June 1 for the student to be considered for shared time enrollment the following school year.
+3.4 Each completed application must be returned to the director of community education no less than one month prior to the first day of the course(s) in order 1 for the student to be considered for shared time enrollment.

-22.214.171.124 The home school will receive final confirmation of acceptance from the director of secondary education, based on space available, no later than the week before the first week of school.
+3.8 The home school will receive final confirmation of acceptance from the director of secondary education, based on space available, no later than one week before the first day of the course(s).

 4.1 Students accepted for shared time enrollment are eligible for district transportation from home to school if they are at an existing bus stop at the regularly scheduled bus stop time, if space is available on the bus and if they meet district policy guidelines for distance from school.